 The science of meditation

-One recent study on mindfulness meditation was conducted by the University of British Columbia.
-The meta-analysis study was led by a man called Kieran Fox.
-It concluded that the brains of meditators looked structurally different from those of non-meditators.
-For instance, the anterior cingulate cortex was found to have increased tissue mass.
-This area is associated in controlling impulses and maintaining attention.
-The brains of consistent meditators was also found to have thicker tissue in those regions responsible for body awareness, enhanced focus, stress management and attention control.
-These changes to the brain reflect a larger truth about brain neuroplasticity: the ability of our brains to develop lasting structural changes throughout our lifetime.
+A recent meta-analysis study on the effects of mindfulness meditation on the brain was conducted by a team of researchers at the University of British Columbia.
+The study, titled “Is meditation associated with altered brain structure?
+A systematic review and meta-analysis of morphometric neuroimaging in meditation practitioners concluded that the brains of meditators were structurally different from those of non-meditators.
+For instance, the anterior cingulate cortex – the area associated with controlling impulses and maintaining attention – was found to have more tissue mass.
+The brains of consistent meditators were also found to have thicker tissue in those regions responsible for body awareness, enhanced focus, stress management and attention control.

-Dr. Maria Camara, a revered psychologist and meditation expert, shares her views on the science of meditation in her Mind Talk.
-She says that meditation trains the mind to stop grasping upon issues, instead to learn to accept and let go.
-That’s precisely the main idea behind mindfulness – to remain anchored in the present moment, allowing different thoughts to enter and leave your mind uninterrupted.
-Once you learn to stop thinking about every single thought that pops into your mind, you’re one step closer to achieving mindfulness.
+Maria Camara, PhD, a Spanish psychologist and mindfulness expert, shares her views on the science of meditation in her Mindworks Mind Talk.
+She says that meditation trains the mind to stop grasping at issues; instead, it learns to accept and let go.
+That’s precisely the idea behind mindfulness: remaining anchored in the present and allowing distracting thoughts to enter and leave the mind without clinging to or rejecting them .

 If you’re new to this practice or need some extra motivation to continue, Mindworks App is one of the best meditation resources out there.
 Mindworks offers a broad variety of Mind Talks and guided meditations by renowned instructors from around the world, as well as inspiring Daily Cup Contemplations, fresh, pertinent blogs, and much more.
 Get started with a 14-day introduction and enjoy the journey!